paleo-data/paleo-data.github.io/README.md

 ## Site design

-_[TBD description of technical design, including directory structure in this repo]_
+_[TBD description of some technical design, including directory structure in this repo]_

 ## How to contribute to content